When can babies eat raspberries?

 Note: It is common for babies to develop a rash around their mouths after eating acidic fruit such as citrus, pineapples, raspberries, and tomatoes.
 A rash around the mouth after contact with acidic foods is typically just a skin reaction to the acidity in the food and is rarely an actual allergic reaction.
 Acidic foods like raspberries may also worsen diaper rash, so refrain from serving these foods if your baby has a sore bum.

 How do you prepare raspberries for babies with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 9 to 12 months old: Gently flatten raspberries between your fingers and offer them as finger food for your little one to work their pincer grasp.
 If raspberries are very soft and ripe, offer whole berries if you feel comfortable with your baby’s eating and chewing abilities.
-A good rule of thumb: if the berry doesn’t easily give between your own two fingers, smash or quarter it before serving to your baby.

 12 to 24 months old: Offer whole berries if they are ripe and very soft or continue to flatten by pressing the berries between your fingers.